-The labor troubles in Lancashire, England, which ended by a compromise, take rank as the greatest struggle betwcen capital and labor which the world has seen.
-The campaign lasted ewenty weeks, involved directly and indirectly 125,000 employes, and cost in loss of wages alone \$10,000,000.
+The labor troubles in Lancashire, England, which ended by a compromise take rank as the greatest struggle be tween capital and labor which the worl has seen.
+The campaign lasted twenty incomplete condition of that matter, the weeks, involved directly and indirectly 125,000 employes, and cost in loss of wages alone \$10,000,000.
 Each side was equally willing at the outset to engage in a test of strength, and at last they were just as glad to call a truce with the honors even.
-Great sacrifices have been endured, with no result, save that both parties to the conflict have had all desire for fight taken out of them, and the advantages of mutual compromise arc for the time being fully conceded.
-The operatives have in the terms of peace conceded just a shade more than the masters, but there has been really no victory for either side.
+Great sacrifices have been endured, with no result, save that both parties to the conflict have had all desire for fight taken out of them, and the advantages of mutual compromise are for the time being fully conceded The operatives have in the terms of peace conceded just a shade more than the masters, but there has been really no victory for either side.
 The plans agreed upon for settling future disputes seem to be the best ever devised thus far.
 They assure the necessary stability in the cotton market by limiting all future changes to five per cent. at intervals of not less than one year.

-A strange and grostesque figure disap. pears from the upper ranks of the British nobility with the death of the Duke of Bedford.
-Succeeding to the dukedom on the suicide of his father only two years ago he has, accor ling to the New York Sun, exhibited in an intensified form the Russell family traits.
+A strange and grostesque figure disappears from the upper ranks of the British nobility with the death of the Duke of Bedford.
+Succeeding to the dukedom on the suicide of his father only two years ago he has, accor ling to the New York Sup, exhibited in an intensified form the Russell family traits.
 He was practically a recluse and never had any intimate associates.
 Though enormously rich he was a miser.
 Scores of acres of the most valuable property in the heart of London belong to his estate.
-His passion for saving manifested itself when a boy at school and it remained with him till the day of his death.
-Never a day passed without his saving something and reckoning how much he had saved.
-After his succession to the dukedom and wast property accompanying it the passion increased.
+His passion for saving manifested itself when a boy at school and it remained with him medical school of Howard College, till the day of his death.
+Nover a day passed without his saving something and reckoning how much he had saved.
+After his succession to the dukedom and examination.
+She stood well in fall vast property accompanying it the passion increased.
 His one absorbing thought was to pile up further hoards, to find new possibilities of retrenchment, to form ways of increasing the unneeded surplus, and every penny he continued to invest by the best advice procurable in the soundest securities.
 During the last few years he had become physically almost a monstrosity.
-He was well proportioned and active as a young man, but indulgence of a most gluttonous appetite soon made him corpulent.
-The very corpulence that made more exercise - nonessary prey nigh exercise at all.
-Of late years ins made have been most se dentary.
+He was well proportioned and active as a young man, but indulgence of a most gluttonou appetite soon made him corpulent.
+The very corpulence that made more exercise nongrapy programmed exercise at all.
+Of been most se dentary.
 For days together he would not go outside his house.
 His appetite was huge, gross, enormous, Gargantuan He ate, as an eminent man who knew him better perhaps than any other de scribed it, like a wolf.
-He was reputed to be the largest and heaviest feeder in England.
-Those who had seen him cating say it was a sight never to be forgotten.
-Heart disease of long standing 1885.
-The depth at present is given at was the immediate cause of death, but thirteen feet on the level, and this is he really died of gluttony. a horse.
+He was reputed to be the largest and heaviest feeder in ing say it was a sight never to be forgotten.
+Heart disease of long standing he really died of gluttony.